 Since then he has taken the dance world by storm from all angles, working with big names like Girlicious, Blake McGrath, Ke$ha, and Lady Gaga to name a few.
 On top of his stage performances, he has also ventured into film.
 His film and TV credits include Sharpay’s Fabulous Adventure with Disney’s Ashley Tisdale, CW’s Hellcats, and Disney’s Frenemies.
 Kevin was one of the top 12 dancers on SYTYCD Canada in it’s last season.

-Recognized for both his dance abilities and choreography skills, Howe has begun to make a name for himself in the industry amongst other well established professionals.
-Having won the national title of “America’s Young Choreographer of the Year” in both 2007 and 2010, his creative and innovative style has brought Kevin a lot of positive attention and he has since been given the opportunity to teach workshops and Master Classes to students and teachers across Canada.
+Recognized for both his dance abilities and choreography skills, Howe has made a huge name for himself in the industry amongst other well established professionals.
+Having won the national title of “America’s Young Choreographer of the Year” in both 2007 and 2010, his creative and innovative style has brought Kevin a lot of positive attention and he has taught workshops and Master Classes to students and teachers across Canada.
+This fall, Kevin will move to London, England to expand his horizons in the dance world!

 Born in Ottawa, Adrian Maxwell-Campagna began training in karate at the age of nine and in 2009 competed internationally in Dublin with the World Karate & Kickboxing Council.
 He also attended Canterbury High School where, after two years of studying tuba, he switched into the dance program, in which he won an award in modern dance, and started training at Leeming DanceWorks where he received the Camille Boulay memorial award for overall most improved dancer.